superxh/VirtualDisplay/README.md

 # VirtualDisplay
-A compiled virtual display driver modified from Microsoft's sample driver
+A compiled virtual display driver modified from Microsoft's sample driver -- IndirectDisplay

+## Usage

+1. Navigate to *VirtualDisplay/x64/Release*

+2. Double click *IddSampleDriver.cer* and install the certificate manually to

+   *Certificates (Local Computer) > Trusted Root Certification Authorities*

+3. Right click and run *IddSampleApp.exe* as administrator

+4. Check windows device manager and install the driver for the unknown device

+   Driver location: *VirtualDisplay/x64/Release/IddSampleDriver*

+5. Now you could find the virtual display in your windows settings

+6. Enjoy! 🐸